DimaJoyti/DataMCPServerAgent/docs/COMPLETION_CHECKLIST.md

 - [x] Added comments to all new code
 - [x] Created PROJECT_SUMMARY.md with project overview
 - [x] Created COMMIT_MESSAGE.md for version control
+- [x] Created knowledge_graph.md with detailed documentation about the knowledge graph integration

 ## Testing